Code of Conduct

 Fair Dealing

-Insperity is committed to dealing fairly and honestly with its clients, vendors, competitors and employees, and each employee should endeavor to deal fairly with each of them.
+Insperity is committed to dealing fairly and honestly with its clients, vendors, competitors and employees, and each of us should endeavor to deal fairly with each of them.
 No one should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 • Our Clients